electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	 #include <errno.h>

 Figuring out why the code was not building and what to do to make gcc accept it took me quite a while.
-However, now that a working copy of mksquashfs version 2 is obtained we can try to rebuild the file system.
+However, now that I have a working copy of mksquashfs version 2, I can try to rebuild the file system:

 	$ squashfs/squashfs2.2-r2/squashfs-tools/mksquashfs squashfs-root D0000.new.squashfs -b 65536 -all-root -noappend -2.0 -be